jeffrafter/howto/starting_a_rails_app.md

     gem 'strapless'
     gem 'awesome_print'

-    group :development do
+    group :development, :test do
-      # We want to be able to debug in development
-      gem 'pry'
       # Keeping the database fields in the models and specs makes things easier
       gem 'annotate'
+      # Call 'byebug' anywhere in the code to stop execution and get a debugger console
+      gem 'byebug', platform: :mri
     end

     group :test do